arialdomartini/arialdomartini.github.io/_posts/for-the-rest-of-us/parser-combinators/2025-04-13-monadic-parser-combinators-15.md

-If you are one of those horrible developers who are proud when the code is super-concise, magic and almost impenetrable to your colleagues, you can stop here and celebrate.
+If you are one of those horrible developers who are proud when the code is super-concise, magic and almost impenetrable to your colleagues, you can stop here and praise yourself.
 In theory you could even keep rewriting `many`, `many1`, `>>.`, `.>>`, `between`, `sepBy` and all the other parser combinators we have invented in the past chapters using `>>=` only.
 It is technically possible.
 Just know that every time you do that, a fairy loses its wings.
-You should feel bad!

-To me, it would make little sense.
+To me, in most of the cases, it would make little sense.
 I personally find this result too cryptic and not particularly expressive.

-So, here's my plan: I would rather get an energizing Tiramisù then I will quickly proceed with [Chapter 16](/monadic-parser-combinators-16), in which I intend to transform this horrible syntax into something more digestible for the rest of us.
+So, here's my alternative plan: I would rather get an energizing Tiramisù; then I will quickly proceed with [Chapter 16](/monadic-parser-combinators-16), in which I intend to transform this horrible syntax into something more digestible for the rest of us.
 Then, I promise, there will be a very convincing reason to rewrite